kmodipa/simple-xox-Game-in-java/README.md

 # simple-xox-Game-in-java
-Just a simple xox game in java that's all
+Just a simple console xox game in java that's all